5 Go To Photograph The Blood Moon

 And so it was decided.
 Julian went to get Uncle Quintin’s old Ford Mondeo from the garage and Timmy was bundled into a wire cage and put in the boot of the car.

 “Sorry Timmy” whispered Anne as she closed the car boot “It’s the law now”.
 Timmy just looked at her with his big brown eyes from behind the cage bars as the boot lid came down.

-Off they went with Julian at the wheel with Dick navigating whilst George and Anne argued heartily over whether or not they really wanted to leave the EU.
+Off they went with Julian at the wheel and Dick navigating whilst George and Anne argued heartily over whether or not they really wanted to leave the EU.

 “I have to say it’s awfully dark” said Anne after a few minutes.

 “Best time to see the moon” explained Julian.
 “During the day it’s jolly hard to see”.

 Anne decided against saying any more and instead tried to look out of the windows into the darkness.

 And so they drove on in the night passing Corran Castle and up into the hills that seemed to tower over the old castle on both sides until eventually Dick managed to find them a car park where they could park the car.

 “Park here” said Dick to Julian. “this should be a perfect spot to photograph the moon”.